Life in France by Susan Veeser Klein

 Saint Vincent Tournante 2020

-the head( fruits, flowers, forest mushrooms, ...), the vineyards..original done in layers of paper.
+This (without the grill) was the winning poster for 2020.
+The different aromas around the head( fruits, flowers, forest mushrooms, ...), the vineyards..original done in layers of paper. |

 The village started preparations 3 years in advance.
 In 2018, volunteers started to work on the decorations- 2 years of working to make decorations for this event.
 Then people decorated their houses too.